 We talked to Denis Bastien, the dolls’ father, as he calls himself, and the only employee of Affordable Designs Canada.
-He is in his late fifties, and his role is quite simple — he does everything — from designing the dolls, the outfit, shoes, to selling, shipping the orders around the world.
-Also, he alone manages social media, the website, press relations, meetups and several other projects.
+He is in his late fifties, and his role is quite simple — he does everything — from designing the dolls, the outfit, shoes, to selling online and shipping orders around the world.
+Also, he alone manages social media, the eCommerce site, press relations, meetups and several other projects.

-Grab your daily portion of motivation and do something great.
+Grab your daily portion of motivation and do something great as well:

 The certificate of authenticity was created because each item is a limited edition.
 On one side it has all of the details about the items, on the other side I let Leeann write a page of her “diary book” in which she shares a story about the item.
 Yes, I do write those myself.
 Remember, I am the only employee at Affordable Designs – Canada.

 It all started with Leeann.
 Then when I added new characters I decided to give them “L” names as I felt it would be a good marketing hook.

 I do not know where the ideas come from.
 All I know is that they come easily to me.
 Just like the people when enjoy collecting Leeann and her friends, I too feel very connected to their world.
 Inspiration comes easily to me.
 Without a story, a concept, a theme, these would just be toys.
 It is through imagination that they “come to life”.